 If inpatient drug rehab is the best level of professional addiction treatment for you, then you stand to benefit a great deal.

-Enrollment in an inpatient treatment program guarantees you:
+Enrollment in an inpatient addiction treatment program guarantees you:

 - Are in a safe, secure environment that is free of drugs and alcohol